Samuel-Morgan-Tyghe/Api-Account-App/README.md

 - Reduce Cumulative Layout Shift and create 'confirm' actions
 - Use an alternative Api to allow images to be stored, or configure fakeFile path to local path and bypass permissions
 - encrypt passwords

+## Troubleshoot
+If "'react-scripts' is not recognized as an internal or external command"
+run:
+#### npm i react-scripts